algolia/algoliasearch-client-swift/doc/maintenance.md

 Cocoapods subspecs don't allow us to have different deployment platforms for each subspec.
 So, instead of using subspecs, we use **two distinct pods**.

+Although the project is published as two different pods, it is essentially the same code base.
+Therefore we wish to keep versioning aligned (there is only one version number for both flavors).

 ## Deployment process